-Two spring produces that goes very well together.
+Two spring produces that go very well together.
 Here pan-fried to change the steamed or boiled usual preparation of asparagus.

 Some tips for preserving, preparing and cooking asparagus